 - Lumbar sprains: This type of lower back pain results from excessive stretching of the ligaments, tendons, and muscles in the back.
 These injuries are not only extremely painful, but also very difficult to diagnose.

-- Spinal stenosis: The medical term stenosis refers to the abnormal narrowing of any body channel.
+- Spinal stenosis: The medical term stenosis refers to the abnormal narrowing of a body channel.
 When this happens in the spine, it can result in ruptured discs and bone fragments in the spinal canal, which also apply pressure to the nerves and spinal cord, causing severe pain.

 - Disc herniation: Vertebrae within the spinal canal are cushioned by discs.
 These discs can easily slip, rupture, and herniate.
 These are all often the same injury but referred to by a number of different names.
 When these injuries occur, the discs protrude from their protective cases or slip out of position.